cass-kul/cass-kul.github.io/_exercises/cache.md

 Take for instance the cache model given below, where each cache set only contains a single block.
 Given a memory address, the index of the corresponding cache set is determined using the two least significant bits of the address (`index = adress % 4`).
-Because multiple addresses map to a single cache line, the cache also needs to keep track of a **tag**, corresponding to the most significant bits of the address.
+Because multiple addresses map to a single cache block, the cache also needs to keep track of a **tag**, corresponding to the most significant bits of the address.
 Therefore, given an address, the index determines where to look for the data in the cache and the tag indicates whether we have a cache hit or a cache